-If you were hurt in a motorcycle crash, Boston motorcycle accident lawyer Michael O. Smith can help you seek the compensation you deserve for your injuries.
+If you were hurt in a motorcycle crash, Boston motorcycle accident lawyer Smith and his team of attorneys can help you seek the compensation you deserve for your injuries.
 Mr. Smith focuses his practice on representing the injured and disabled.
 He has counseled and advocated for the rights of his clients for the last 15 years.
 With his significant courtroom experience, Mr. Smith can effectively fight for your interests, whether it is at trial or during settlement negotiations.
 Call us today if a motorcycle accident caused your injuries.The Severity of Motorcycle Accidents

 Motorcyclists often suffer serious, and sometimes fatal, injuries when they are involved in an accident.
 Data from the National Highway Traffic Safety Administration shows that motorcycle fatalities accounted for 15 percent of motor vehicle crash deaths in 2012.
 Approximately 93,000 motorcycle occupants were injured in accidents that year.
 In Massachusetts, 51 motorcyclists died in accidents in 2012.